 You must have at least the equivalent of a major in psychology, including research experience in psychology and a broad array of undergraduate courses in psychology.
 If your degree is in another field or if you had a minor in psychology, either do a second undergrad degree in psychology or take sufficient courses as an unclassified student to have the equivalent of a psychology major.
 Program details can be found in our Undergraduate Program area on our website.
 Information on becoming an unclassified student can be found here.

 If your degree is a three-year Bologna-compliant degree from a research-intensive European university, it is likely to be acceptable as a basis for admission to graduate studies at UBC.
 If this does not describe your degree, then complete the equivalent of an additional 30 credits as an unclassified student with most of those being upper level courses.
 These courses should include some laboratory experience.
-Refer to our Admission Requirements page for more information.
+Refer to our Admission Requirements page for more information, including country-specific minimum requirements.

 Both the BA and BSc degree in psychology will be accepted, and an Honours degree is not required provided you have the equivalent research experience in the form of lab courses or directed studies.
 Students should however realize that some faculty may prefer an Honours student.